Definitions

 The Alternate Maryland Integrated Science Assessment (Alt-MISA), also known as Dynamic Learning Maps (DLM), is designed for students with the most significant cognitive disabilities for whom the general education science assessment (MISA) is not appropriated, even with accommodations.
 The Alt-MISA is based on alternate achievement standards which have been derived from and are aligned with the Next Generation Science Standards (NGSS).

-For more information about the A;t-MISA assessments, visit
+For more information about the Alt-MISA assessments, visit

 Maryland Assessments